mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 I realized that my first denied promotion taught me the wrong lesson.

 I thought I could keep doing the same work but package it to look good for the promotion committee.
-I should have done the opposite: figure out what the promotion committee wants, and do only that work.
+I should have done the opposite: figure out what the promotion committee wants, and exclusively do that work.

-Before starting any task, I asked myself whether it would help my case for promotion.
+From then on, I asked myself before starting any task whether it would help my case for promotion.
 If the answer was no, I didn't do it.

-My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can this last until I get promoted?"
+My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can this last until I'm promoted?"
 I didn't file or fix any bugs unless they risked my project's launch.
 I wriggled out of all responsibilities for maintenance work.
 I stopped volunteering for campus recruiting events.
 I went from conducting one or two interviews per week to zero.

 # Then my project was canceled

 Priorities shifted.
 Management traded my project away to our sister team in India.
 In exchange, that team gave us one of their projects.
 It was an undocumented system, built on deprecated infrastructure, but it was nevertheless a critical component in production.
-I was assigned to untangle it from our sister team's other systems and migrate it to a new framework, all while keeping it running in production and hitting its performance metrics.
+I was assigned to untangle it from our sister team's other code and migrate it to a new framework, all while keeping it running in production and hitting its performance metrics.

 As far as my promotion was concerned, this was a setback of several months.
 Because I hadn't released anything for my canceled project, the two months I spent on it were worthless.
 It would take me weeks just to get up to speed on the system I was inheriting, and I was liable to lose several more in the gruntwork of keeping it running.

 # What am I even doing?

 It  was the third time in six months that my manager had reassigned me midway through a project.
-Each time, he assured me it had nothing to do with the quality of my work, but rather some shift in upper management strategy or team headcount.
+Each time, he assured me that it had nothing to do with the quality of my work, but rather some shift in upper management strategy or team headcount.

 At this point, I took a step back to assess what was happening from a high level.
-Forget my manager, forget the promotion committee, forget my teammates.
+Forget my manager, forget his managers, forget the promotion committee.
 What if I boiled it down to just me and just Google?
 What was happening in our "business relationship?"

 Well, Google kept telling me that it couldn't judge my work until it saw me complete a project.
 Meanwhile, I couldn't complete any projects because Google kept interrupting them midway through and assigning me new ones.